utwente-fmt/BW-TACAS-2016/README.md

 1. Download `pnml/Vasy2003.pnml`, `mtrx2csv` and `csv2mtrx.r`.
 Make sure `mtrx2csv` is executable (`chmod +x mtrx2csv`).
 2. Convert the Petri net to a shared library: `pnml2pins Vasy2003.pnml`.
-3. To generate the matrix, convert it to CSV with coordinates and then to pdf, run `pins2lts-sym Vasy2003.so --matrix | sh mtrx2csv | Rscript csv2mtrx.r Vasy2003-matrix`.
+3. To generate the matrix, convert it to CSV with coordinates and then to pdf, run `pins2lts-sym Vasy2003.so --matrix | bash mtrx2csv | Rscript csv2mtrx.r Vasy2003-matrix`.
 This produces `Vasy2003-matrix.pdf` and can be viewed with a PDF viewer.
-4. To generate a reordered matrix, say, with Boost's Sloan implementation, run `pins2lts-sym Vasy2003.so --matrix -rbs | sh mtrx2csv | Rscript csv2mtrx.r Vasy2003-matrix-bs`.
+4. To generate a reordered matrix, say, with Boost's Sloan implementation, run `pins2lts-sym Vasy2003.so --matrix -rbs | bash mtrx2csv | Rscript csv2mtrx.r Vasy2003-matrix-bs`.